AnastasiiaZurian/Anastasiia-Zurian/README.md

 I work as a **Data & Marketing Analytics Analyst** with experience in data visualization and dashboard development.
-I have a background in marketing and have built expertise in SQL, Power BI, and data analysis.
+I have a background in marketing and have built expertise in SQL, Excel, Power BI, Tableau and data analysis.

 My goal is to help businesses make smarter decisions through data — turning raw numbers into clear insights that drive results.

 🔗 Connect with me on LinkedIn — [linkedin.com/in/anastasiia-zurian](https://www.linkedin.com/in/anastasiia-zurian)
 📍 Based in Vancouver, BC
 📬 Open to data analyst & marketing analytics roles